Practical Tips for Bible Memory

 It was riveting, because Sam is a good reader anyway.
-And I remember at one point he started walking across to the side of the platform as he was beginning Matthew seven—Judge not that you be not judged, for with the judgment you pronounce you will be judged and with the measure you use it will be measured to you.
-Why do you see the speck that is in your brother’s eye, but don’t notice the log that is ...
-And when he got to the word log he had timed it to stand beside one of those massive wooden columns in our sanctuary and he put out his hand and he said: Why do you notice the log?
+And I remember at one point he started walking across to the side of the platform as he was beginning Matthew 7, “Judge not, that you be not judged.
+For with the judgment you pronounce you will be judged, and with the measure you use it will be measured to you.
+Why do you see the speck that is in your brother’s eye, but do not notice the log,” and when he got to the word “log” he had timed it to stand beside one of those massive wooden columns in our sanctuary, and he put out his hand and he said, “Why don’t you notice the log?”
 And he put his hand on that just as he was reciting it.
 I will never forget that.
-It was just so amazingly powerful that he was doing the recitation, that he had this picture of a log, you know, 40 feet tall and just massive.
+It was just so amazingly powerful that he was doing the recitation, and that he had this picture of a log, you know, forty feet tall and just massive.

-So day one, so that might be tomorrow for you.
-Day one, you read: There is therefore now no condemnation for those who are in Christ Jesus.
-And you read it 10 times.
-You put your eyes on it and read it 10 times.
-Now you will have it memorized before the 10th time, but keep reading it.
-Don’t lift your eyes off of it and look at every different word, because looking is part of fixing it in your brain.
-Then when the 10 times is done, you close your eyes or shut your Bible and say it from memory 10 times.
-And I would suggest each time you say it emphasize a different word.
-There is therefore now no condemnation for those who are in Christ.
-There is therefore now no condemnation for those who are in Christ.
-There is therefore now no condemnation for those who are in Christ.
-There is therefore now no condemnation...
-And as you mention each of those words new meanings probably will flash before your eyes and fix the word not only because it is content, but because of the meaning of it in your mind.
-So when you are done with that, take a few seconds, you are done for the day as far as memorizing Romans eight.
+On day one — so that might be tomorrow for you — you read, “There is therefore now no condemnation for those who are in Christ Jesus” (Romans 8:1).
+And you read it ten times.
+You put your eyes on it and read it ten times.
+Now, you will have it memorized before the tenth time, but keep reading it.
+Don’t lift your eyes off of it, and look at every different word, because looking is part of fixing it in your brain.
+Then, when the tenth time is done, you close your eyes or shut your Bible and say it from memory ten times.